Snaacky/thewiki/docs/guides/htpc.md

 Make sure you set `auto` to `yes` for automatic switching in `changerefresh.conf`.
 !!!

+!!!
+Some users experience issues such as the refresh rate not changing.
+If this is the case, you can try changing your `changerefresh.conf` to
+`detect_display_resolution = false`, and setting `original_width` and `original_height` to your respective display's specifications.
+!!!

 !!!warning
 [nircmd](https://www.nirsoft.net/utils/nircmd-x64.zip) is required for [change-refresh](https://github.com/CogentRedTester/mpv-changerefresh).
 Download and copy `nircmd.exe` to your `Windows` folder (i.e. `C:\Windows`).
 !!!